Skip to main content

-The Learjet Lab is fully equipped with visual display, instrumentation, pilot controls, motion base and an instruction station.
-The lab also contains our very own flight simulator, where students are able to virtually fly their own aircraft designs.
+The flight simulator is equipped with visual display, instrumentation, pilot controls, motion base and instruction station.

 Our computer science and gaming students have full access to the University's CAVE (Centre for Augmented and Virtual Reality environments), a treasure trove of specialist equipment.
 Using tools such as: Virtual Reality headsets and specialist equipment that tracks eye movements and brain activity, our students have the freedom to invent, create and revolutionise gaming.

 This state-of-the-art technology allows our students to monitor their users' levels of enjoyment throughout the game and the opportunity to tailor their creation accordingly.
 This Lab has also allowed computing students to work closely and collaborate with design students, promoting interdisciplinary work and allowing students to begin successful partnerships creating innovative products at the forefront of technology.